surma/surma.dev/content/things/h2setup.md

 No HTTP/2 support just yet :(

-> *Update from Novemeber 2016*:  I thought I would have H2 in 1.6 if you remember :-) So let's say that we'll put a lot of efforts into getting H2 in 1.8.
+> *Update from November 2016*:  I thought I would have H2 in 1.6 if you remember :-) So let's say that we'll put a lot of efforts into getting H2 in 1.8.
 [Source][haproxy source]

 ### AWS